-- 1. In the Tools toolbar, select the Transform 🛗 tool or press Shift + T. - In the Tool Properties view, make sure the Peg Selection Mode is deselected. - 3.
-In the Tools toolbar, enable the Animate production mode.
-This will create keyframes at the current frame when moving objects. - 1.
+- 1. In the Tools toolbar, select the Transform 📋 tool or press Shift + T. - 2.
+In the Tool Properties view, make sure the Peg Selection Mode 🦝 is deselected. - 3.
+In the Tools toolbar, enable the Animate production moving objects. - 4.
 In the Timeline view, go to the first frame.

-2. In the Camera view, select the element to animate and move it to its first position.
+5. In the Camera view, select the element to animate and move it to its first position.